How can you finance your business’s growth plan?

 Risks to consider

-There are a number of caveats for companies that are considering seeking this type of financing.
+There are a number of caveats for companies that are considering this type of financing.
 If the business defaults on the loan, the assets pledged as collateral are likely to be at risk.
-This means that the business needs to be careful in selecting the assets to be used as security.
+This means the business needs to be careful in selecting the assets to be used as security.

 And while interest rates on such loans are generally lower than for conventional borrowing, there is still a cost to the company.
 Businesses need to be confident that the growth they can generate from their investment will exceed the cost of the loan.
-For many fast-growing businesses, this may not be an issue, but calculations should be made carefully before taking the decision to enter the transaction.
+For many fast-growing businesses, this may not be an issue, but careful calculations should be made before taking the decision to enter into the transaction.

 Interest rate, currency and collateral value issues

-Nevertheless, in the right circumstances, this type of loan represents a flexible, low-cost source of financing that can help businesses leverage their assets or their cash flow to obtain working capital or investment resources to fuel growth.
-While risks exist, as with any borrowing, these can be managed by prudent businesses that ensure they get their calculations right.
-It is worth discussing the risks and opportunities with an adviser, based on the individual circumstances of your business and its asset portfolio.
+While risk exists, as with any borrowing, this can be managed by prudent businesses that ensure they get their calculations right and cover all eventualities.
+However, first you should discuss the risks and opportunities with an adviser who will consider the individual circumstances of your business and its asset portfolio.

 For growing businesses, this type of lending offers a means to leverage existing assets to fund expansion and avoids the need to liquidate assets to raise capital.